WorkIntel/Projects/Barcode/README.md

 ## Troublshooting

-1. During PyZbar installation if the following rrror happens:
+# During PyZbar installation if the following error happens:

 FileNotFoundError: Could not find module '<your path>\Envs\barcode\lib\site-packages\pyzbar\libzbar-64.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.

-install vcredist_x64.exe From <https://www.microsoft.com/en-gb/download/details.aspx?id=40784>
+Fix: Install vcredist_x64.exe From <https://www.microsoft.com/en-gb/download/details.aspx?id=40784>
 Download Visual C++ Redistributable Packages for Visual Studio 2013 from Official Microsoft Download Center